Getting Started

 Don’t forget that you must include the authentication token you generated above as a header in all requests.

-Step 3: Get Delivery Status
+Step 3: Get the Delivery Status

 After creating a delivery, you may want to know its status.
 There are two ways to find out the status of a delivery.